What is a system file?

 Wrapping things up

 Reading here, you may already know how to repair missing system files in Windows 7/8/10.
-Compared with 3 methods, I prefer the last one.
+Compared with the previous 3 methods, I prefer the last two solutions.
 System file checker may not work all the time.
 If something goes wrong, you need to fix it.
 Also, system restore does not work forever.
 For example, if you upgrade Windows 7/8 to Windows 10, you will find system restore points gone.
 But a system backup or disk image will work all the time.
 It’s the most reliable way to repair system files in Windows 7/8/10.